uche-inyama/share_it/README.md

 # Project Name

 > This project is a re-implementation of some of the features of twitter application.
-> A user can sign up with their photo, a signed in user create posts, follow and unfollow another user.
+> A user can sign up with their photo, a signed in user can create posts, follow and unfollow another user.
-> This project has the basic features of a twitter application.

 ![Screenshot](https://user-images.githubusercontent.com/46329537/81774954-b1d16a80-94e3-11ea-94e2-99a5e5d70568.png)